tyagidivyanshu3090/NoteBook/Node/Readme.md

 - **Wraps the module in IIFE:** Node wraps the module’s code inside an Immediately Invoked Function Expression (IIFE) to provide isolation.
 - **Evaluation:** i.e. module.exports is returned
 - **Caching:** Node caches the module in require.cache to prevent reloading and re-executing the same module multiple times.
 If require() is called again for the same module, the cached version is returned instead of reloading.

+# 📝 Commit 6: Understanding libuv in Node.js

+- JavaScript is single threaded synchronous language. 🧐 So how asynchronous code is executed?
+  - It is the super power of Node.js which provides the asynchronous function to the javaScript.
+These super power of Node.js is present in the library **libuv** 🐉.
+    - Node.js gets its asynchronous capabilities from `libuv` — a powerful library that enables non-blocking operations by working with the operating system.

+## 🛠 How it Works?

+- When the V8 JavaScript engine encounters an asynchronous operation (like setTimeout, file reading, or a network request), it does not execute it immediately.
+- Instead, it hands over the task to libuv, which manages the operation in the background. libuv interacts with the operating system to perform the task asynchronously.
+Once the task is completed, libuv notifies Node.js, which then executes the callback function associated with that task.
+  - libuv contains `thread pool`, `event loop`, `I/O Queue`

+## 🏗 Components of libuv

+- libuv consists of several key components:
+  - Event Loop 🌀 → Continuously checks if there are pending tasks that need to be executed.
+  - Thread Pool 🔄 → Used for heavy tasks like file system operations and cryptography, running them in parallel.
+  - I/O Queue 📩 → Manages input/output operations efficiently, ensuring they don’t block the main thread.

+# 📒 Notes

+- As discussed the maximum code of v8 is written in C++ language
+- Node.js = V8 Engine + Additional Features (Superpowers)
+  - One of the super Power of Node.js is to handle the asynchronous code through `libuv library`
+  - The code of Node.js -> written in javaScript (61%)
+  - The code of libuv is written in C-language.